 and who is entitled to vote on any question that falls to be decided at any meeting of that committee or sub-committee".

-For the purposes of this Code of Conduct, "local authority" includes county councils, district councils, London borough councils, parish councils, town councils, fire and rescue authorities, police authorities, joint authorities, economic prosperity boards, combined authorities and National Park authorities.
+For the purposes of this Code of Conduct, "local authority" includes county councils, district councils, parish councils and town councils.

 Purpose of the Code of Conduct